multiplemonomials/Recipes/Recipe List.md

 ## Work Amounts
 Using a 1-10 scale for work amounts.
 - 1 means you reheat it and eat it
-- 2 would be equivalent to packaged (non instant) ramen, where you boil noodles and chop up some toppings and you can be done in under 15 min.
+- 2 would be like a peanut butter and jelly sandwich or non instant packaged ramen, where you boil noodles and chop up some toppings and you can be done in under 15 min.
 - 5 would be something like standard stir fry or pasta, where you have to chop up some veggies and cook for an hour or so
 - 8 would be something which requires making pre-recipes, managing multiple dishes at the same time, doing pastry crusts, etc.

 ## Servings Made
 For this I will assume that the recipe is the *only* thing one is eating for a given meal, i.e. no side dishes.
 This generally means my serving counts can be lower than what's printed in the cookbooks.

-Note that generally doubling a recipe will increase the amount of work by around 0.5 to 1 level (since the cooking process is generally the same, you just have to chip more ingredients).
+Note that generally doubling a recipe will increase the amount of work by around 0.5 to 1 level (since the cooking process is generally the same, you just have to chop more ingredients and cook for longer).

 # Main Courses
 ## Stir Fries